-For information on engine oil filler cap location, refer to "Engine Compartment" in this section.
+For information on engine oil filler cap location, refer to "Engine Compartment" in "Maintaining Your Vehicle" for further information.

 Lubricants that do not have both the engine oil certification mark and the correct SAE viscosity grade number, should not be used.